pulumi/registry/themes/default/content/registry/packages/kubernetes/_index.md

 ---
 title: Kubernetes
-meta_desc: This page provides an overview of how Pulumi works with Kubernetes.
+meta_desc: Provides an overview of how Pulumi works with Kubernetes.

 layout: overview
 ---